 25 Top-Rated Tourist Attractions in Washington State

 The natural world is larger than life in the state of Washington.
 The state is stacked with sleeping volcanoes, lush rainforests, and islands full of attractions.
-And surrounding these verdant landscapes are cities big and small brimming with cultural appeal.
+And surrounding these verdant landscapes are cities big and small, brimming with cultural appeal.

 Fun things to do and exciting places to visit are found in every direction in Washington, including the more arid eastern side of the state in cities like Spokane.
-One trip to Washington will never be enough, and even residing for years won't uncover the entire splendor of the state.
+One trip to Washington will never be enough, and even living there for years won't uncover the entire splendor of the state.
 Plan your trip with our list of the top attractions in Washington State.

 1. Olympic National Park

 Iconic coastal areas like Ruby and Rialto Beach define the rugged western edge of the park.
-This stunning slice of Washington coastline is only a short drive away from the oversized trees and abundant foliage found in the Hoh Rain Forest.
+This stunning slice of the Washington coastline is only a short drive from the oversized trees and abundant foliage in the Hoh Rain Forest.
 Other popular attractions at the park include the snowy peaks of Hurricane Ridge and the welcoming waters of Sol Duc Hot Springs.

 The hiking trails at Olympic National Park traverse many different landscapes, including a Hall of Mosses and the family-friendly Marymere Falls.
 The Hoh River Trail is an absolute must-do hike for all ages.
 This lush hiking trail explores the rainforest and river corridor with a flat path for 13 miles before ascending to the lateral moraine of Blue Glacier on Mount Olympus.

 For excellent places to spend the night, the campgrounds at Olympic National Park put visitors close to the awe-inspiring scenery presented by this wild western region of Washington.
+Camping is easier in Olympic NP than in other national parks in Washington, with more campgrounds also dispersed throughout the adjacent Olympic National Forest.

 Official site: https://www.nps.gov/olym/index.htm